bghira/SimpleTuner/OPTIONS.md

                         Weight decay to use.
   --adam_epsilon ADAM_EPSILON
-                        Epsilon value for the Adam optimizer --max_grad_norm MAX_GRAD_NORM
+                        Epsilon value for the Adam optimizer --adam_bfloat16       Whether or not to use stochastic bf16 in Adam.
+                        Currently the only supported optimizer.
+  --max_grad_norm MAX_GRAD_NORM
                         Max gradient norm.
   --push_to_hub         Whether or not to push the model to the Hub.